Lucky not to have a gardener

 Grow your own potatoes.

 Yesterday I not the serf planted over a hundred peppadew seedlings that the good-wife had reared.
-Unless there is a catastrophe and it turns out to be all hard work and disappointment, we are in for a bumper crop this year.
+Unless there is a catastrophe and it turns out to be all hard work and disappointment, we are in for a bumper crop again this year.

 Bucketful of peppadews.